plumvillage/newsletter/src/en/articles/su-ong--the-true-sangha.md

 If we want to be a beloved disciple of the Buddha, then we should learn the art of sangha building.
 If I want to be a beloved student of the Buddha, then I also have to learn the art of sangha building.
 I would build a beloved sangha with many people who have the determination to practice.
 The result would be a great reward.

-## Brotherhood and Sisterhood - important food of a practitioner
+## Brotherhood and sisterhood - important food of a practitioner

 When I was a young monk, a newly ordained bhikshu no older than twenty something, my deepest desire was to build a “beloved sangha”.
 I already used the term “beloved sangha” then — a place in which brothers and sisters live together in brotherhood and sisterhood, loving each other like blood siblings, going together as a river.
 I never had the idea of being a leader or an abbot.
 There was nothing attractive about that to me.